huangf1/anycsv/README.md

 # anycsv
-This is a robust CSV parser for Python based on the default csv Python module.
+This is a robust CSV parser for Python 2 (3 is not supported), based on the default csv Python module.

 ## Install
-1. (. path_to_virtualenv/bin/activate)
-2. git clone git@github.com:sebneu/anycsv.git
+1. git clone git@github.com:sebneu/anycsv.git
-3. python setup.py install
+2. python setup.py install (must be python2)